Purchase of apartments on foreign markets

 Strategic location: Its location at the crossroads of Europe and Asia makes the region a natural bridge between continents and cultures.

-Friendly Ownership: Liberal foreign ownership laws, no restrictions on property ownership and an attractive tax system are conducive to long-term investments.
+Friendly Ownership Law: Liberal foreign ownership laws, no restrictions on property ownership, and an attractive tax system are conducive to long-term investment.

-Dynamic economic development: The country is investing heavily in infrastructure, tourism and modern technologies, which translates into growing attractiveness for tourists.
+Dynamic economic development: The country invests heavily in infrastructure, tourism and modern technologies, which translates into growing attractiveness for tourists.

 Key Success Factors for Polish Investors: